ShayGali/sp2_ex1/README.md

 The `WHITE`, `GRAY` and `BLACK` colors are used in the DFS algorithm, and the `BLUE` and `RED` colors are used in the bipartite algorithm.

+### NegativeCycleException class
+This is a custom exception class that will be thrown when the graph contains a negative cycle, in the Bellman-Ford algorithm.

+we find a negative cycle in the graph if the Bellman-Ford algorithm we can relax the edges in the last iteration. when we find that edge, we will throw this exception, we the vertex and the parents array to construct the negative cycle.
+The constructor of this class will take the vertex and the parents array, and build the cycle path.

 ### isConnected

 In this function, we will use the DFS algorithm to check if the graph is connected or not.

 to check if undirected graph is connected, we can perform DFS on the graph and check if all the vertices are discovered.

-The way to check if a directed graph is connected is toperform DFS twice:
+The way to check if a directed graph is connected is transformed DFS twice:
 1. Perform DFS on the graph.
-2. If the DFS discovers all the vertices, then the graph isconnected. (if we got only one DFS tree)
+2. If the DFS discovers all the vertices, then the graph is connected. (if we got only one DFS tree)
 3. Perform DFS on the root of the last DFS tree.
-4. If the DFS discovers all the vertices, then the graph isconnected. otherwise, the graph is not connected.
+4. If the DFS discovers all the vertices, then the graph is connected. otherwise, the graph is not connected.

 ### shortestPath